Understanding Data Inequality

 Data inequality also spans industries, geographies, and demographics, especially in areas like healthcare, employment, security, credit scoring, and, of course, marketing.

-Many data inequality problems stem from a widely pervasive view of data as a ‘natural’ resource to be extracted and exploited.
+Many data inequality problems stem from a widely pervasive view of data as a ‘natural’ resource for extraction and exploitation.
 For example, Big Tech platforms and their disciples:

 • Often spread the common narrative that technology is society’s great savior.

-• Offer ‘free’ products and services, except you pay for these with personal information, which can come at a significant cost to your privacy, mental health, and well-being.
+• Offer ‘free’ products and services, except you pay for these with personal information which comes at a significant cost to your privacy, mental health, and well-being.

-Unfortunately, as technology in modern society becomes more ubiquitous, data inequality becomes more widespread, as do the many problems associated with it.
-Plus, the rapid expansion of artificial intelligence, in its current form, exponentially multiplies data inequality issues.
+Unfortunately, as technology in modern society is more ubiquitous, data inequality is more widespread, as are the many problems associated with it.
+Plus, rapidly expanding artificial intelligence exponentially multiplies data inequality issues.

 Moreover, current regulatory guidance and industry ‘best practices’ barely scratch the surface of what is needed to make tech ecosystems more just and equitable.
 We all have a role to play in improving these systems.
 Here’s how.